barsoom/devbook/styleguide/css/README.md

 Aim for no more than one level of subcomponents (`.a__b` is OK; avoid `.a__b__c`).

-See the <http://csswizardry.com/> source (and, hopefully, the source of our own newer projects) for some examples of this.
+Read more about this in [Harry Roberts' "CSS Guidelines"](http://cssguidelin.es/#starting-context) and see e.g. the <http://csswizardry.com/> source (and, hopefully, the source of our own newer projects) for some examples.

-#### `.is-modified` is allowed.
+#### `.is-modified` is allowed for polymorphic modifiers only.

-In addition to [BEM-like modifier naming](#bem-like-naming), we also accept naming like `.is-inactive` for modifiers (a.k.a. "states") when that is more convenient, e.g. for "polymorphic" modifiers applied by JavaScript to multiple components.
+In addition to [BEM-like modifier naming](#bem-like-naming), we also accept naming like `.is-inactive` for modifiers *when they are polymorphic*, i.e. when JavaScript applies the same modifier to multiple types of components.
+Then BEM naming would be very inconvenient.

 *Never* style these generic modifier classes standalone (don't do `.is-inactive { … }`); *always* style them together with the modified thing (do `.item-listing.is-inactive { … }`).
 Generic modifier classes should have no styling on their own since we never know what they may be combined with in the future.